-As a primary capstone assessment, students prepared a 4-6 page literary analyses/research papers that articulated thesis statements, used supporting examples from primary and secondary sources to generate critical, well-organized, clearly written arguments through the use of those sources, and demonstrated a mastery of both MLA formatting, citation and documentation, and Standard American English in the construction of the piece.
+Students prepared a 4-6 pages of literary analyses/research papers that articulated thesis statements, used supporting examples from primary and secondary sources to generate critical, well-organized, clearly written arguments through the use of those sources, and demonstrated a mastery of both MLA formatting, citation and documentation, and Standard American English in the construction of the piece.
 The paper is a direct assessment method.

-A standard rubric was used to assess demonstration of literary analysis (Content and Development) in the paper according to the following levels of proficiency - Superior, Strong, Adequate, Weak, or No Proficiency.
+A standard rubric will be used to assess demonstration of literary analysis and specifically critical thinking and knowledge of literary context in the paper according to the following levels of proficiency - Superior, Strong, Adequate, Weak, or No Proficiency.